Worcestershire Parkway Station

 - roundabout access to the station from the B4084.

 The site for the station lies within a rural environment and the scheme will take account of and mitigate against any environmental impact the development might have.

-The Council's plans for Worcestershire Parkway were approved by the Department of Transport in January 2017.
-This enabled us to formally award a contract for the design and construction of the station to specialist rail contractor Buckingham Group Contracting Ltd in February 2017.
+The Council's plans for Worcestershire Parkway were approved by the Department of Transport in early 2017.
+This then enabled us to formally award a contract for the design and construction of the station to specialist rail contractor Buckingham Group Contracting Ltd.

-Clearance work is currently underway to prepare the site where the new station will be located.
-This includes carrying out de-vegetation work to allow the site to be prepared ready for development.
+Clearance work took place through the Summer of 2017 to prepare the site where the new station will be located.
+This included carrying out de-vegetation work to allow the site to be prepared ready for development.

-Following completion of the clearance work and approval of final design work in summer 2017, construction will begin in autumn 2017.
-The station will be completed and opened in Winter 2018/19.
+Following completion of the clearance work, the laying the foundations of the new building began in Autumn 2017.
+The station works will be completed in Winter 2018/19.

 Public Engagement Exercise

 A public engagement exercise was carried out in 2014 and the report is available to download.

 Planning Permission for Worcestershire Parkway was granted on 25th August 2015.